Seunghoon-Jung-kr/-Verilog-BIT16_CPU/README.md

 # IDE

-"I designed it using Vivado."
+"I designed and tested it using only Vivado."

 # In order, Verilog Code & RTL-level diagram of the circuit & the diagram of the synthesized circuit